EazyXxX/EazyXxX/README.md

 ### Hello, I'm Oleg 👋
 📫 I am a self-taught web-developer.
 Over the past year, I've explored a stack of technologies that includes HTML, CSS, React and Node.js.
-🚀 Now I continue to build myself up in front-end development.
+🚀 Now I continue to build myself up in web development.
 I'm eager to participate in any interesting project you might offer me!

 💬 How to contact me: